golioth/docs/docs/guides/golioth-platform-getting-started/2-platform-installing.md

 title: Installing Goliothctl
 ---

-`goliothctl` is a command-line utility that lets you work with Golioth, from creating your account to registering devices to interacting with _device services_ (more on those later.)
+`goliothctl` is a command-line interface (CLI) utility that lets you work with Golioth, from creating your account to registering devices to interacting with _device services_ (more on those later.)
 It runs on your local machine so you'll want to install the version that's appropriate for your operating system:

+### Download Pre-built CLIs

+We recommend working with the binaries to start with, as this will be the most up to date, and lowest complexity way to get started quickly.

 import InstallTools from '../../partials/install-tools.mdx'

 <InstallTools/>

+### Using the Pre-built CLIs

+Unpack the CLIs using the links above to a known location.
+You will then either need to specifically call out the location of the binary, or add it to a location findable from the command line.
+Running the binary from linux may require it to be added to the PATH variable or to be run as a script: `./goliothctl`

 ### Package Managers